The Veterans Administration issue has been perplexing.

 What was a simple promise of care after service from the American government to those who were willing to risk their lives on behalf of their country has morphed into a tragic series of broken promises and half-filled commitments.

-CHARLESTON, SC - This afternoon, Representative Mark Sanford announced his public schedule for Monday, March 6.
+CHARLESTON, SC - Today, Representative Mark Sanford released his public schedule for Thursday, May 31st.

 I wrote yesterday on a number of amendments that had been in this year’s House version of the National Defense Authorization Act (NDAA).
 I have listed a couple more at the bottom that I think might be worth your review, but before I get into those amendments, let me offer just a couple of thoughts on the base bill itself.

 I voted for the NDAA, and it passed by a vote of 351 to 66.